-- Helps in easy valuation of instruments such as shares, bonds and debentures.
+- Helps in the easy valuation of instruments such as shares, bonds, and debentures.

 - Productive assets get a wide range of ownership.

-- Competitive price mechanism in the secondary market helps in better allocation of the capital.
+- A competitive price mechanism in the secondary market helps in the better allocation of capital.

 Money Market vs Capital Market – Differences

-Following are the differences between money market vs capital market:
+Following are the differences between the money market vs capital market:

-Lending and borrowing in the money market is for the short-term.
-In the capital market, investors lend and borrow securities for medium term to long-term.
+Lending and borrowing in the money market are for the short-term.
+In the capital market, investors lend and borrow securities for the medium term to long-term.

-Usual participants in the money market are central banks, commercial banks, mutual funds, financial institutions and chit funds.
-Capital market, on the other hand, involves stock brokers, retail investors, mutual funds, underwriters, insurance companies and stock exchanges.
+Usual participants in the money market are central banks, commercial banks, mutual funds, financial institutions, and chit funds.
+On the other hand, the capital market involves stockbrokers, retail investors, mutual funds, underwriters, insurance companies, and stock exchanges.

-Popular instruments in the money market are commercial papers, T-bills, call money, promissory notes and so on.
-Capital markets typically deal in bonds, debentures, preference shares and so on.
+Popular instruments in the money market are negotiable instruments such as commercial papers, T-bills, call money, promissory notes, bankers’ acceptance, trade acceptance, etc. Capital markets typically deal in bonds, debentures, preference shares, etc.